 Mismatch Repair (MMR) Genes

-Four genes are implicated in MMR, namely MLH1, MSH2, MSH6, and PMS2.
+Five genes are implicated in MMR, namely MLH1, MSH2, MSH6, PMS2, and EPCAM.
 Germline pathogenic variants in these four genes have been associated with Lynch syndrome, which manifests by cases of nonpolyposis colorectal cancer and a constellation of other cancers in families, including endometrial, ovarian, and duodenal cancers; and transitional cell cancers of the ureter and renal pelvis.
 Reports have suggested that prostate cancer may be observed in men harboring an MMR gene pathogenic variant.[39,40] The first quantitative study described nine cases of prostate cancer occurring in a population-based cohort of 106 Norwegian male carrier of MMR gene pathogenic variants or obligate carriers.
 The expected number of cases among these 106 men was 1.52 (P < .01); the men were younger at the time of diagnosis (60.4 years vs. 66.6 years, P = .006) and had more evidence of Gleason score of 8 to 10 (P < .00001) than the cases from the Norwegian Cancer Registry.
 Kaplan Meier analysis revealed that the cumulative risk of prostate cancer diagnosis by age 70 years was 30% in carriers of MMR gene pathogenic variants and 8% in the general population.
 This finding awaits confirmation in additional populations.
 A population-based case-control study examined haplotype-tagging SNPs in three MMR genes (MLH1, MSH2, and PMS2).
 This study provided some evidence supporting the contribution of genetic variation in MLH1 and overall risk of prostate cancer.
 To assess the contribution of prostate cancer as a feature of Lynch syndrome, one study performed microsatellite instability (MSI) testing on prostate cancer tissue blocks from families enrolled in a prostate cancer family registry who also reported a history of colon cancer.
 Among 35 tissue blocks from 31 distinct families, two tumors from families with MMR gene pathogenic variants were found to be MSI-high.
 The authors conclude that MSI is rare in hereditary prostate cancer.
 Other studies are attempting to characterize rates of prostate cancer in Lynch syndrome families and correlate molecular features with prostate cancer risk.

 One study that included two familial cancer registries found an increased cumulative incidence and risk of prostate cancer among 198 independent families with MMR gene pathogenic variants and Lynch syndrome.
 The cumulative lifetime risk of prostate cancer (to age 80 years) was 30.0% in carriers of MMR gene pathogenic variants (95% CI, 16.54-41.30; P = .07), whereas it was 17.84% in the general population, according to the Surveillance, Epidemiology, and End Results Program estimates.
 There was a trend of increased prostate cancer risk in carriers of pathogenic variants by age 50 years, where the risk was 0.64% (95% CI, 0.24-1.01; P = .06), compared with a risk of 0.26% in the general population.
 Overall, the hazard ratio (HR) (to age 80 years) for prostate cancer in carriers of MMR gene pathogenic variants in the combined data set was 1.99 (95% CI, 1.31-3.03; P = .0013).
 Among men aged 20 to 59 years, the HR was 2.48 (95% CI, 1.34-4.59; P = .0038).